RevEngAI/reai-ghidra/README.md

 Once the plugin is loaded, there will be additional controls in the toolbar under `RevEngAI Toolkit`.

-The first thing we need to do is configure the tool with our API key and the desired "model".
+### Setup

-- Each **model** defines a different set of features you want the AI to find in you binary.
+The first thing we need to do is configure the tool with our API key and the host to use.

 When you load the plugin for the first time, or by selecting `RevEngAI -> Run Setup Wizard`, you will be guided through the configuration process.